hardisj/erinsaudiocorner/content/english/driveunits/BG_Neo10.md

 Crossed from 300-2khz seems to be where I'd be expecting to land - if I were using them in my own setup - given the upward swing in response and the poor vertical dispersion off-axis.

 To be completely honest, this is simply such a strange frequency response that I'm not sure what the intention here really is.
 The spec says "Effective frequency range (depending on application)" as "150 Hz-6 kHz".
+I don't see it.
 Or maybe there's a legit use for them that I'm just not aware of like line arrays (as the marketing indicates).
 Either way, I can't recommend them for 'standard' speaker applications based on what I'm seeing here.
 Especially when you factor in baffle step with the decreasing output with lowering frequency.
 It's just ... weird.

 <br>